-Outpatient Treatment as the First Step in Recovery
+Outpatient Rehabilitation is the First Step in Recovery

-That’s why intensive outpatient rehab is offered as both a step-down opportunity and the first step in recovery.
-If inpatient services won’t work for you or you’ve worked with a treatment provider or counselor to make a decision that outpatient options are the best step for you at this time, On Demand Counseling’s intensive outpatient treatment might be an ideal choice.
+That’s why intensive outpatient rehabilitation is offered as both a step-down opportunity and the first step in recovery.
+If an inpatient program won’t work for you or you’ve worked with a treatment provider or counselor to make a decision that outpatient care options are the best step for you at this time, On Demand Counseling’s intensive outpatient treatment might be an ideal choice.

-In many cases, outpatient treatment is the step you take after inpatient therapy.
+In many cases, moving into an intensive outpatient program is the next step to take after inpatient therapy.
 Benefits include:

 - The ability to begin stepping slowly back into your daily life while maintaining a constant connection with therapy, treatment and support